tomeucapo/gcf/README.md

 $consulta->tanca_consulta();
 ```
+this is a traditional fetch record until end of table using primitives.

 > ***db*** is a **DatabaseConnector** class type, can get from your Configurator class that extends from **ConfiguratorBase** with Configurator::getInstance()->db

-Without using ResultSet class.
-But this is a traditional fetch record until end of table without using primitives I recommend use ResultSet to avoid infinite loops:
+Other way is using ResultSet, simplify the code:

 ```php
 $myQuery = new SQLQuery($db);